christso/crypto-investing-guide/README.md

 [Bitcoin uses more electricity than Argentina - 9News](https://www.9news.com.au/technology/bitcoin-uses-more-electricity-than-argentina-norway-study-finds/eb51703b-db82-4fd3-ab2a-c79b96523455)

 What the FUD articles assume is that there is zero value in securing a monetary network, and therefore any electricity used for the purpose is wasteful.
 It also ignores that the majority of Bitcoin mining is being powered by renewal energy or excess energy, and is moving towards that direction.

+[The Last Word on Bitcoin’s Energy Consumption, Nic Carter](https://www.coindesk.com/the-last-word-on-bitcoins-energy-consumption) explains why Bitcoin consumes so much energy.
+> Part of the reason Bitcoin consumes so much electricity is because China lowered the clearing price of energy by overbuilding hydro capacity due to sloppy central planning.
+In a non-Bitcoin world, this excess energy would either have been used to smelt aluminum or would simply have been wasted.

 Setee is a company controlled by Norway's 2nd richest man, Kjell Inge Røkke.
 This is an excerpt from their [shareholder letter](https://www.seetee.io/static/shareholder_letter-6ae7e85717c28831bf1c0eca1d632722.pdf):